Last updated on October 6th, 2022

 31. Out of the total 1950 species of flowering plants worldwide, 140 are found nowhere but in Cyprus.

-32. A rare variety of sheep–The Cyprus Muffon–can only be seen in the country and nowhere else in the world.
+32. A rare variety of sheep–The Cyprus Mouflon–can only be seen in the country and nowhere else in the world.
+They are said to have originated from a wild Asian sheep brought by prehistoric Cypriots around 9000-8000BC.

 33. With almost 80% of the population following the Autocephalous Greek Orthodox faith, Easter is the main holiday in Cyprus.